Gainesville Creeks Fauna

 University of Florida Vertebrate Fossil Localities AL028M, AL059Hh, AL060, AL068, AL097, AL098, AL099, AL100, AL102, AL107, AL108, AL111, AL113, AL128, AL140, AL146, AL149, AL152, AL156, AL157, and AL158

-Age: late Miocene Epoch; early Hemphillian Land Mammal Age (Hemphillian 1), about 8 to 9 million years old (estimated).
+- Late Miocene Epoch; early Hemphillian Land Mammal Age (Hemphillian 1)

 Most of the fossils found in the Gainesville Creeks have minimal scientific value.
 Larger samples of the same species have been found in the Peace River and the phosphate mines of Polk and surrounding counties.
 Likewise, better and more numerous specimens of the same species of land vertebrates can be found in the major late Miocene quarry sites in the western part of Alachua County, such as the Love Bone Bed, McGehee Farm, and Haile 19A.
 For that reason the specimens of from the Gainesville Creeks have received relatively little scientific attention.
 There are a couple of notable exceptions, such as a nearly complete skeleton of Metaxytherium floridanum found in the bank of a small creek near Gainesville High School.
 Also, the Gainesville Creeks is one of the few places in Florida to produce specimens of the extinct leatherback seaturtle Psephophorus.